TI-Nspire series: Chinese market

 Four models aimed for the Chinese market were launched, with specialized features.
 All four models have Chinese labeled keyboards.
 The CX-C and CX-C CAS models are similar to CX and CX CAS, but included a concise Chinese-English dictionary.
-The CM-C and CM-C CAS are cheaper, featured a more stream-lined design, but have only 32MB of RAM and no port for the wireless module.
+The CM-C and CM-C CAS are cheaper, featured a more stream-lined design, but have only 32 MB of RAM and no port for the wireless module.

 The systems of the Chinese versions are not interchangeable with those of the international models.

 TI-Nspire CX II and TI-Nspire CX II CAS

 In 2019, Texas Instruments introduced the TI-Nspire CX II and TI-Nspire CX II CAS.
 They feature a slightly different operating system with several enhancements and slightly improved hardware, including Python integration.

 The non-CAS version lacks the exact math mode which is included in the CAS version as well as all the models dedicated to the European/China market (T and C versions).